Jeanette Winterson: “Books and doors are the same thing. You open them, and you go through into another world”.

 Whole Class Shared and Guided Reading

-As in EYFS, Year 1 teachers will share quality texts with the children, discussing the text and asking focussed questions until Term 3.
-In Term 3 they will be introduced to Whole Class Guided Reading as taught in Year 2 –6.
+As in EYFS, Key Stage One teachers will share quality texts with the children starting with our Dandelion Readers to build fluency and confidence, discussing the text and asking focussed question.
+In Year 2, once the children are ready, they will take part in a whole class 6 week fluency intervention.
+After which, they will be introduced to Whole Class Guided Reading as taught in Key Stage Two.

 Reading in Key Stage 2 (Years 3-6)